violathadtanone/IDS706-Assignment-1/README.md

 <br><br>

 ### 4. Create requirement file for project dependencies (e.g. python packages required)
-- Create a new file called `requirements.text` and add packages below in the file.
+- Create a new file called `requirements.text` in the project root and add packages below in the file.
 ```
 pytest
 black